matks/open-source/src/content/slack/channels.md

 ---
-title: "PrestaShop Slack channels"
+title: "Slack channels"
 icon: "ti-direction-alt"
-description: "Description of available channels" type : "docs"
+description: "List of available channels and how to create a new one" type : "docs"
 ---